khadimultalukder/franklin_foreclosure_scraper/README.md

-Scrapes the Franklin County, Ohio Clerk of Courts "Case Information Online" system (`https://fcdcfcjs.co.franklin.oh.us/CaseInformationOnline/`) for civil (`CV`) case filings, keeps the ones where `TYPE of CASE` is `FORECLOSURES`, and appends them to a Google Sheet.
+Scrapes the Franklin County, Ohio Clerk of Courts "Case Information Online" system (`https://fcdcfcjs.co.franklin.oh.us/CaseInformationOnline/`) for civil (`CV`) case filings, writes every case it finds to a Google Sheet tab, and additionally mirrors the ones where `TYPE of CASE` is `FORECLOSURES` into a second tab.

 ## Files

 - `franklin_scraper.py` — the main script.
-Starting from a case number, walks forward one `caseSeq` at a time, keeps every `FORECLOSURES` case it finds, and appends those to the Google Sheet.
+Starting from a case number, walks forward one `caseSeq` at a time, writes every case it finds to the Google Sheet, and mirrors `FORECLOSURES` cases into a second tab.
   This is the one you run on a schedule.
 - `config/service_account.json` — Google service account credentials
   (secret, gitignored, **not on GitHub** — see below).
-- `config/state.jsonl` — run history / resume point (also gitignored, not
-  on GitHub, regenerated automatically — see "How resuming works" below).
 - `requirements.txt` — Python dependencies.

 > **`config/` is intentionally not in the git repo.** It's listed in
-> `.gitignore` because it holds credentials and machine-local run state.
+> `.gitignore` because it holds credentials.
+That means if you `git clone`
-> That means if you `git clone` this repo fresh onto a new machine (or a
+> this repo fresh onto a new machine (or a cloud runner), the `config/`
-> cloud runner), the `config/` folder simply won't be there — you have to
-> create it yourself (step 2 below). `state.jsonl` doesn't need to be
+> folder simply won't be there — you have to create it yourself (step 2
-> created manually; the script creates it automatically on first run.
+> below).

 ## Setup